openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

 {{< hint info >}}
- If you have a GitHub App already setup then verify if the `repository` event is subscribed into your Github App setting.
+ If you have a GitHub App already setup then verify if the `repository` event is subscribed into your GitHub App setting.
 {{< /hint >}}

 * `auto-configure-repo-namespace-template`